toolzakinbo/startup/notes.md

 -    npm install express to install express package. mediator and middleware.
 Middleware represents componentized pieces of functionality.

 -Data Services:
 - using MongoDB to store data for the app
 - when you do node index.js or database.js, it should return a json string
--
+- npm install mongodb to download mongodb
+- store credentials in dbConfig file
+- import dbConfig.json into the index.js or database.js file